Welcome to today's edition of the Rush 24-7 podcast.

 Show him they work, and he will adopt them.

-Well, now to me, taking people at their word, that was an invitation.
+Well, now, to me, taking people at their word, that was an invitation.

 Show him good ideas, show him they work, and he'll adopt them.

-So, ladies and gentlemen, for the sake of argument, let's take the president select at his word.
+So, ladies and gentlemen, for the sake of argument, let's take the president-select at his word.

-Sachs, York Avenue is what they might have to do.
+Saks York Avenue is what they might have to do.

-William Sonoma, a 24% drop in sales, because the rich, the high end are not going in there and buying things.
+William Sonoma, a 24% drop in sales because the rich, the high-end, are not going in there and buying things.

 According to press reports, the affluent have been spooked by the financial meltdown.

-Right before Christmas, the AP ran a story bemoaning the plight of the wealthy who were out bargain hunting.
+Right before Christmas, the AP ran a story bemoaning the plight of the wealthy.

 We told you about this at the time.

-They were out bargain hunting, they were looking for discounts.
+They were looking for discounts.

 And the AP said this has crippled the economy.

-Now remember, Obama said, show me what works and we'll do it.
+Now, remember, Obama said, show me what works and we'll do it.

-AP Obama, when the rich stop spending, all hell breaks loose.
+Well, the AP, AP's own, or Obama's own news service, AP Obama, when the rich stop spending, all hell breaks loose.

 And the AP said this, bemoaning the plight of retailers.

-And then, beyond even that, ladies and gentlemen, AP ran a story last week bemoaning the fact, the retailers are bemoaning the fact that nobody might be willing to pay full price for items again.
+And then, beyond even that, ladies and gentlemen, AP ran a story last week bemoaning the fact, retailers are bemoaning the fact that nobody might be willing to pay full price for items again.

-Let's say that you went into some place and an item you wanted cost 200, but because of the downturn, they're offering it now for 35 or 40, 50, just to move it out.
+Let's say that you went into some place and an item you wanted cost $200, but because of the downturn, they're offering it now for $35 or $40, $50 just to move it out.

 So they're worried, folks.